 Does CoolSculpting Work? | How Fat Freezing Reduces Fat

 Does CoolSculpting work?
 The question everyone asks when they first learn about this body contouring treatment.
-CoolSculpting uses advanced cooling technology to get below the skin to target fat cells and eliminate them
+Simply answered, yes.
+The fat freezing technology eliminates fat cells to reduce stubborn bulges.

 Learn more about Freezing fat>>

+How Does CoolSculpting Work?

-This fat-freezing helps to tone and firm the body to reveal a more sculpted physique.
+This fat-freezing technology helps to slim and tone the body to reveal a more sculpted physique.
 CoolSculpting works by using Cryolipolysis to freeze fat cells.
-This process allows CoolSculpting to target unwanted bulges of fat on the body to temperatures that will freeze subcutaneous fat cells without harming the skin or tissue.
-Once they are frozen, the fat cells undergo apoptosis or cell death and process out of the body as waste.
+The process targets unwanted bulges of fat on the body and exposes them to temperatures that freeze subcutaneous fat cells without harming the skin or tissue.
+Once fat cells are frozen, the cells undergo apoptosis or cell death and process out of the body as waste.
 Once removed from the body, the fat cells cannot grow back.
-The results are long-lasting and are a natural-looking fat reduction treatment that works.
+The results are long-lasting and natural-looking.

 For those who still need more proof that this fat freezing treatment works, people can refer to real patient testimonies as well as scientific literature that back this cosmetic procedure.